rapyuta-robotics/rapyuta-io-docs/hugo/content/6_troubleshoot/613_vpn-services.md

 ### Solution

-If you aren't able to connect to a previously connected device over the VPN network, enable VPN on the device after each reboot: Disabling and enabling the VPN connection on the device is necessary to restore access over the VPN network.
+If you aren't able to connect to a previously connected device over the VPN network, enable VPN on the device after each reboot.

 To re-establish the connection: